-The data hub is UT’s next generation data ecosystem based on industry-leading cloud architecture and designed to meet the growing need for data and analytics capabilities at UT.
-The Data Hub provides a centralized data repository to store and manage comprehensive academic and institutional data.
-It can connect to a range of advanced analytics tools to enable state-of-the-art data analytics.
+The Data Hub is UT’s next generation data ecosystem based on industry-leading cloud architecture and designed to meet the growing need for data and analytics capabilities at UT Austin.
+The Data Hub provides a centralized data repository to store and manage comprehensive academic and institutional data and can connect to a range of advanced analytics tools to enable state-of-the-art data analytics.

 Based on a simple hub-and-spoke model, the data hub integrates with UT operational systems, stores the data in a data lake (the hub) and provides workspaces (the spokes) for data developers to transform operational data into valuable insights that advance university outcomes.

-Why the data hub approach and how can colleges, schools, and units use it?
+Why this approach and how can colleges, schools, and units use it?
 Learn More Here (UT Login Required).

 Data Hub Components